 - Appreciate importance of social elements of their experience – shown to be a motivating factor

-- Apply normal line management to any issues such as absence and performance management, conflict, etc
+- Apply normal line management to support wellbeing and address any issues such as absence and performance management, conflict, etc

-Interns are learning about your industry, and potentially a specific occupational role.
-Sometimes, they might decide that it’s not for them – try to identify any misunderstanding that might change their mind, but remember that you can still make the most of each other over the rest of the internship, even if it means working to slightly different objectives
+Interns and placement students are learning about your industry, and potentially a specific occupational role.
+Sometimes, they might decide that it’s not for them – try to identify any misunderstanding that might change their mind, but remember that you can still make the most of each other over the rest of the opportunity, even if it means working to slightly different objectives

-Reasonable adjustments may need to be organised for an intern with a disability in accessing facilities, training and/or performing the internship.
+Reasonable adjustments may need to be organised for a disabled student in accessing facilities, training and/or performing the internship.
 Support may be available from Access to Work